A Proven Process

 The condemning authority’s offer of compensation is typically supported by an appraisal, and at some point, the condemning authority will have to provide the property owner with a copy of it.
 Once the appraisal comes in, the first step in its evaluation is to confirm that all legally compensable elements of market value have been considered.

-Depending on whether the condemnation involves a whole or partial taking; vacant or improved land; fee ownership or a leasehold interest; or claims for remainder damages, the issues involved in this evaluation can range from straightforward to exceedingly complex.
-This is where our lawyers’ extensive experience in analyzing compensation claims pays off.
+Depending on whether the condemnation involves a whole or partial taking, vacant or improved land, fee ownership or a leasehold interest, or claims for remainder damages, the issues involved in this evaluation can range from relatively straightforward to exceedingly complex.
+This is where our lawyers’ extensive experience pays off.

-The appraisal report in a condemnation case really contains two appraisals: an assessment of the market value both of the whole property before the taking and of the property remaining after the taking.
+The appraisal in a condemnation case really involves two appraisals: an assessment of the market value of the whole property before the taking and the market value of the property remaining after the taking.
 In most cases, the difference between these values will be the amount of compensation owed.